bpolc/fancy-polars/py-polars/docs/source/reference/sql/python_api.rst

 Expression SQL
 ~~~~~~~~~~~~~~

-The :func:`polars.sql_expr` function can be used to create native Polars expressions
+The :func:`fancy_polars.sql_expr` function can be used to create native Polars expressions
 from SQL fragments.

 **Example:**

 .. code-block:: python

-    import polars as pl
+    import fancy_polars as pl

     df = pl.DataFrame({
         "a": [1, 2, 3],